-As of December 31, 2015, our estimated proved reserves had a pre-tax PV10 value of approximately \$240.2 million and a Standardized Measure of Discounted Future Cash Flows of approximately \$172.7 million, essentially 100% of which relate to our properties in Texas.
-We spent approximately \$216.3 million on acquisitions and capital projects during 2014 and 2015.
+As of December 31, 2016, our estimated proved reserves had a pre-tax PV10 value of approximately \$217.3 million and a Standardized Measure of Discounted Future Cash Flows of approximately \$159.8 million, essentially 100% of which relate to our properties in Texas.
+We spent approximately \$146.1 million on acquisitions and capital projects during 2015 and 2016.
 We expect to further develop these properties through additional drilling.
-We will closely manage our capital expenditures to our cash flow.
-As commodity prices change we will consider the resulting impact on our cash flow and adjust our capital expenditures up or down accordingly.

-The following table summarizes our total net proved reserves, pre-tax PV10 value and Standardized Measure of Discounted Future Net Cash Flows as of December 31, 2015.
+The following table summarizes our total net proved reserves, pre-tax PV10 value and Standardized Measure of Discounted Future Net Cash Flows as of December 31, 2016.